tonyscottpage/site/services.markdown

 ---

 SERVICE can be an act or an attitude, a duty or a gift.
 Our service is towards your purpose and challenge.
 At the heart is a question: how to spread trust and accountability much wider?
-We bring our "living systems" approach to build "enabling environments", release ripples and shift systems.
+We bring our "living systems" approach to build "enabling environments" that release ripples and shift systems.

 You can draw our services individually as [Coaching]({{ site.baseurl}}/services/coaching), or with your team as [Facilitation]({{ site.baseurl }}/services/facilitation) or as programmes with [MiDDLEGROUND](http://www.middle-ground.co.uk) or [CIPD](http://www.cipd.co.uk/training/ORDDTC).
 Whether it's pressing or more distant, we bring focus to who and what really matters.